AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-06.md

 ![](../assets/vivaldi_yiyZKNoOkm.gif)

+> **Note:**
+>
+> Sometimes you may find the button will not update after changing the colours, this may be due to the browser's cache and also the cached views from Laravel.
+>
+> Clear the Laravel cached views using:
+>
+> ```shell
+> php artisan view:clear
+> ```
+> Another way is to force the colour to take precedence by adding a `!` to the class.
+For example: `bg-blue-800!` forces the background to be blue shade 800.

 ### Create `admin/users/show.blade.php`

 The Show page will be a good start as we then duplicate and update it to become the Create page, and from that the Edit page.